rdayupay/mdx-blog/README.md

 - MDX: Used for writing and rendering Markdown documents with embedded JSX components.
 - Framer Motion: Used for implementing animations throughout the application.
 - Bright: Used for syntax highlighting in code snippets.
+- gray-matter: A library for parsing frontmatter from markdown files.
 - js-cookie: A simple, lightweight JavaScript API for handling cookies.
 - rss: A library for generating RSS feeds.
-- clsx: A utility for constructing className strings conditionally in JSX.
-- date-fns: A library for manipulating JavaScript dates in a functional way.
-- eslint: A tool for identifying and reporting on patterns found in ECMAScript/- JavaScript code.
-- eslint-config-next: Official ESLint configuration for Next.js projects.
+- ESLint
-- gray-matter: A library for parsing frontmatter from markdown files.

 ## Getting Started